ros-industrial/industrial_training/gh_pages/_source/demo3/Detect-box-pick-point.md

 We first need to create the ROS service definition.
 This file will define the service inputs and outputs.

 * In the demo3_perception/srv directory, open GetTargetPose.srv
-* Copy the following code into the file and save
+* Ensure that the following code is in this file.
+Note that the service request is empty, and it returns a boolean flag and a ROS message of the geometry_msgs/Pose type.

 ```